sumnulu/fikrimuhal-staj/acikdemokrasi.api.user.login.md

 ### Requirements
 - User should not be logged in
 - Username and password should be valid
-- authType should be "rememberMe" or "plain"
+- authType should be "rememberMe" or "plain" or "facebook"
 - Email address should be verified

 ### Example usage